Kyril777/php-data-objects/README.md

 # php-data-objects
-PHP-MySQL app that insers values to database and obtains values from entries.
+PHP-MySQL app that inserts values to database and obtains values from entries.